 The consequences of a criminal conviction may follow you for the rest of your life.
-If you are facing charges in Michigan, having an experienced attorney on your side may make all the difference in your case.
+If you are facing charges in Michigan, having an experienced attorney on your side may make all of the difference in your case.
 My staff and I understand how challenging and stressful dealing with a criminal prosecution may be.
 We are committed to protecting your rights and freedoms at every step of the way, tailoring our services to each client's individual situation.
-For over 20 years as a criminal defense lawyer, I have represented Detroit residents and others who are facing charges of misdemeanors and felonies at both the state and federal levels.
+For over 20 years as a criminal defense lawyer, I have represented Michigan residents who are facing charges of misdemeanors and felonies at both the state and federal levels.
 Some of the cases that I have handled include drug crimes, violent crimes, assault, homicide, fraud, sex crimes, weapons violations, traffic offenses, drunk driving, cyber crimes, and juvenile crimes.
 Each of our clients interacts personally with an attorney, and you can even contact me directly by text or phone.
-Exclusive focus on criminal defense gives me the dedication and tenacity needed to advocate for your interests to the fullest possible extent.
+My exclusive focus on criminal defense gives me the dedication and tenacity needed to advocate for your interests to the fullest possible extent.

 I represent clients who have retained my services for criminal matters and have been practicing criminal defense exclusively since 1995.
 I spend most of my day in court, which means I have the experience and confidence you require when it is time for you to go to court.
 I will always appear with you.
 My experience as a criminal defense attorney is supported by my work in the District and Circuit courts throughout Michigan.
 I have represented clients who are charged with crimes in other states, as well.Learn More